alexpdp7/alexpdp7/misc/internet-communication-channels.md

 * There are fewer clients and tools, and generally they are more complex, more resource intensive, and less featureful.
   (And not all clients support all features.)

-#### XMPP

-XMPP is younger than IRC, but older than Matrix.
-Compared to Matrix:

-* End-to-end encryption and audio/video conferencing is possible with XMPP, but in practice it can be difficult to access these features.

-* There's more XMPP clients than Matrix clients, but it is also hard to find clients that support all the features you need on different platforms.

-For some scenarios, if you find the right combination of XMPP server and clients, XMPP can be a great option.

-Historically, XMPP was not well-suited to mobile usage.
-Nowadays, mobile usage is better, but finding the right clients to use is still a challenge.

 #### Other instant messaging alternatives to consider